Ride-sharing-CS-581/CS581-Ridesharing-Project/README.md

     - By default, pool window analysis of ridesharing for 10 mins is commented out in the code.
 Please check the comments in the code to uncomment it.Only pool window of size 5 mins is enabled in the code.
 -   **Algorithm Files (Approach 2)** :
     -       Uses sparse number of intersection points.
 It's an experimental approach tried to reduce computation time.
+    -       Please check Approach2 folder for more information
 -   The files, each, has following variables to change algorithm behaviour
     -    **pool_window_time1** = 5 (Pool window size in minutes)
     -    **pool_window_time2** = 10 (Pool window size in minutes)